Neural Contextual Bandits without Regret: Main Result: -- Neural Contextual Bandits without Regret

 where $\vtheta_{t-1}$ is obtained by training $f(\cdot; \vtheta^0)$, for $J$ steps, with gradient descent on the data observed so far.
 This algorithm essentially trains a neural network for estimating the reward and combines it with a random feature model for estimating the variance of the reward.
 These random features arise from the gradient of a neural network with random Gaussian parameters.
 The pseudo-code to \nnalg is given in Appendix \ref{app:nn_supvar}.
 In Appendix \ref{app:interp}, we assess the ability of the approximate UCB criterion to quantify uncertainty in the reward via experiments on the \mnist dataset.

 \paragraph{Regret Bound} Similar to \cref{thm:rkhsregret}, we make the RKHS assumption on $f$ and establish a regret bound on the Sup variant of \nnalg.
 To do so, we need two further technical assumptions.
-Following \citet{zhou2019neural}, for convenience we assume that $f(\vx; \vtheta^0) = 0$, for any $\vx = \vz_t\va$ where $1 \leq t \leq T$ and $\va \in \mathcal{A}$.
-As explained in Appendix \ref{app:nn_additional_assump}, this requirement can be fulfilled without loss of generality.
-We also assume that the kernel matrix is bounded away from zero, i.e., $\lambda_0\mI \preccurlyeq \mNTK$.
-This assumption is common within the literature \citep{arora2019exact, cao2019generalization,du2019gradient,zhou2019neural} and is satisfied as long as no two inputs $\vx_t$ and $\vx_{t'}$ are identical. \begin{theorem} Let $\delta \in (1, 0)$.
+Following \citet{zhou2019neural}, for convenience we assume that $f(\vx; \vtheta^0) = 0$, for any $\vx = \vz_t\va$ where $t \leq T$ and $\va \in \mathcal{A}$.
+As explained in Appendix \ref{app:nn_additional_assump}, this requirement can be fulfilled without loss of generality. \begin{assumption}[Sufficient Exploration] The kernel matrix is bounded away from zero, i.e., $\lambda_0\mI \preccurlyeq \mK_T$. \end{assumption} This assumption is common within the literature \citep{arora2019exact, cao2019generalization,du2019gradient,zhou2019neural} and is satisfied as long as the learner sufficiently explores the input space, such that no two inputs $\vx_t$ and $\vx_{t'}$ are identical.
+Further, a weaker version of it is often required to hold for the kernel matrix in the sparse linear bandits literature \citep{bastani2020online,hao2020high, kim2019doubly}. \begin{theorem} Let $\delta \in (1, 0)$.
 Suppose $f$ lies in the RKHS of $\ntk$ with $\norm{f}_\ntk \leq B$.
 Samples of $f$ are observed with zero-mean sub-Gaussian noise of variance proxy $\sigma^2$.
-Set $J>1$, $\beta_t = 2\log( 2T|\mathcal{A}|/\delta)$ constant, choose the width to satisfy
+Set $J>1$ and $\beta_t = 2\log( 2T|\mathcal{A}|/\delta)$ constant.
+Choose the width such that

 and $\eta = C(LmT+m\sigma^2)^{-1}$ with some universal constant $C$.
 Then, with probability greater than $1-\delta$, the regret of \supnnalg satisfies